Hurricane readiness. What does that really mean? It’s more than just prepping the boat; it’s more a whole way of thinking.

 How many times have we prepped our boat?
-We had one direct hit on our previous boat and five other times when the center of named storms came within 50 miles.
+We’ve had two direct hits on our previous boat and five other times when the center of named storms came within 50 miles.
 Plus, of course, we prepped numerous other times for storms that curved away or fizzled.
 I’m not sure the total count.

 Prepare for the worst, hope for the best

 It’s easy to look for the forecasts that say everything will be okay . . . or to keep reading forecasts and forecasts, trying to figure out what’s most likely.